sematext/docs/docs/integration/solr.md

 Sematext offers simple and versatile Solr monitoring agent written in Java and Golang with minimal CPU and memory overhead.
 It's easy to install and require no changes in Solr source code or your application source code.

 ## Sematext Solr Monitoring Agent
-This lightweight, open-source [Java Monitoring Agent](https://github.com/sematext/sematext-agent-java) collects Solr performance metrics and sends them to Sematext.
+This lightweight, open-source [Monitoring Agent](https://github.com/sematext/sematext-agent-java) collects Solr performance metrics and sends them to Sematext.
 It comes packaged with a Golang-based agent responsible for Operating System level metrics like network, disk I/O, and more.
 The Solr Monitoring Agent can be installed with RPM/DEB package manager on any host running Linux or in a containerized environment using ```sematext/spm-client```.

 The Sematext SolrCloud Monitoring Agent can be run in two different modes - *in-process* and *standalone*.
 The *in-process* one is run as a Java agent, it is simpler to initially set up, but will require restarting your Solr node when you will want to upgrade your monitoring Agent, i.e. to get new features.
 The benefit of the *standalone* agent mode is that it runs as a separate process and doesn't require a Solr restart when it is installed or upgraded.